 Finally we use the <groupRatios> tag to set the energy partition between the two classes of energy groups according to equation 6.7.

-6.2.3 Bond File (.b) & Nonbond File (.nb)
+6.2.3 Bond File (.b)

-The .b file is used to define all bonded interactions, which includes bonds, angles, and dihedral.
-The .nb file is used to define all the non-bonded interactions, such as contacts, 1-4 pairs, and excluded volume.
+The .b file is used to define all bonded parameters, which includes bonds, angles, and dihedral.